 So you’ve spent hours deciding which flowers you would like in your bouquet, and hours deciding which type of bouquet you’d like and here I am telling you that the tradition says you have to give it to someone else.
 Don’t worry, if you do decide to continue this tradition, the bouquet that you carry down the aisle does not have to be the one you toss to all the single ladies.
 This tradition has come a long way and now most brides have the florists make a different bouquet for the ceremonial toss.
 Modern brides can transform this ritual to fit their personal tastes and keep their own bouquet.

 Just how important is the bridal bouquet?
 The bridal bouquet often has priority over all other flower arrangements at the wedding.
 It is a classic piece of floral art that will appear in almost all of your pictures.
 It’s much more than a bundle of flowers.
 It’s a timeless symbol of romance and love that the bride carries with her down the aisle.
+This is why you have to work with a reputable online florist.
 The bridal bouquet should accent the dress, the bride’s personality and style, and the theme of the wedding.
 The bridal bouquet will be remembered for generations to come.